- Royal Pavilion

 5) The value of Sky Mirror is cited as the reason protection is required: apparently it is worth £1.3million.

-6) On the sunny Saturday in question the other gardens were packed with visitors, families, festival goers and locals, many resting on the grass in the other gardens around the Pavilion.
+6) On the sunny Saturday in question the other gardens were packed with visitors, families, festival goers and locals; many resting on the grass around the Pavilion.
 Presumably as a result of this, to allow more space (and prevent possible unrest) the cordon was reduced and brought closer to Kapoor’s sculpture.

 8) The whole process would be performed for one hour.

 Within minutes people began gathering around Empyrean Speculum, asking questions of the artist, taking with them when they left a piece of text, and surprisingly, generally respecting Gilhooly’s work and set of invented rules.

 Children were less inclined to obey these laws but, reassuringly, this was the case with the high value model too: a number of small hand-prints were apparent on Sky Mirror even from a distance.
 At any rate, within a short space of time a polite approach on our part won these children over so that they themselves played a role in protecting the mini-work.